 Jeffrey Goldberg was born on a Wednesday in the zodiac sign of Virgo.
 The informed planet Mercury rules his Virgo INNER and OUTER selves.
 As a doubled Virgo Goldberg’s life is focused on information and communication.
 At it’s worst Virgo finds fault with innate flaws and criticizes without mercy.
 At it’s best Virgo promotes the pursuit of perfection.
 We owe our social well-being to Virgo’s insistence on efficient functioning and exacting accountability.

 According to Wikipedia our subject “… attended the University of Pennsylvania, where he was editor-in-chief of The Daily Pennsylvanian.
 While at Penn he worked at the Hillel kitchen serving lunch to students.
 He left college to move to Israel, where he served in the Israeli Defense Forces as a prison guard during the First Intifada at Ktzi’ot Prison, a prison camp set up to hold arrested Palestinian participants in the uprising.”
 “Goldberg returned to the United States and began his career at The Washington Post, where he was a police reporter.
 While in Israel, he worked as a columnist for The Jerusalem Post, and upon his return to the US served as the New York bureau chief of The Forward, a contributing editor at New York magazine, and a contributing writer at The New York Times Magazine.
 In October 2000, Goldberg joined The New Yorker.”

-Jeffrey Goldberg has found his perfect place and is doing his life work. it is doubtful that this professional journalist would sully his pristine reputation by offering anything less than the unvarnished truth.
+Jeffrey Goldberg is doing his life work.
+It is doubtful that this journalist would sully his pristine reputation by offering anything less than the unvarnished truth.
 In times to come, hopefully the sources will step forward and show him to be a trusted voice in this political wilderness.